 Date: early to mid – July

 Homo A Go Go festival, San Francisco, USA, features a diverse, multi-disciplinary line-up of music, film, spoken word, visual art and workshops in a unique blend of community building and cultural activism.
 The festival strives to feature a roster of queer artists and activists from diverse backgrounds, identities and locations.
-Homo A Go Go has been running since 2002.
+Homo A Go Go has been running 2002 – 2006 in Olympia, WA and in 2009 the festival moved to San Francisco.

 Date: Summer ?